Sean Murphy Player Props: Braves vs. Marlins

-Sean Murphy -- with a slugging percentage of .811 in his past 10 games, including five home runs -- will be in action for the Atlanta Braves versus the Miami Marlins, with Sandy Alcantara on the mound, on April 26 at 7:20 PM ET.
+Sean Murphy -- hitting .294 with four home runs, four walks and eight RBI in his past 10 games -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the mound, on May 2 at 6:40 PM ET.

+He strung together two hits (going 2-for-3) in his most recent game against the Mets.

 Sean Murphy Game Info & Props vs. the Marlins